jreinhardt/bolttools/doc/blt_spec_0_3.rst

 The "freecad" directory contains files that allow to build a geometrical representation of a class in FreeCAD.
-This directory contains a folder for each collection_ that contains files related to this collection.
+This directory contains a folder for each collection_ with the files related to classes in this collection.

 The geometrical representation can either be in the form of python function that constructs the part using the scripting facilities of FreeCAD, or in form